rnsln/huckathon/README.md

 digital twin app for lumins,
 Mobile app basicly helps the lumins to survive and to live better!

-Kotlin + ExpressJs + Flask + Retrofit + Sensors from Watch and Mobile Device no code for star tracker used accelerometer + magnetometer
+Kotlin,Python + ExpressJs + Flask + Retrofit + Sensors from Watch and Mobile Device
+no code for star tracker
+used accelerometer + magnetometer